-24. Federal Match.
+- 24. Federal Match.
 A region may, in its RTIP, propose to program State funds to match federal funds committed to a project.
 Such projects must meet the eligibility restrictions of the available state funds.
 For example, a transit project may not use State Highway Account funds as a match to federal funds unless the project is eligible under Article XIX of the California Constitution.
-The match for rail rolling stock and buses purchases can only be programmed in the STIP if PTA capacity is available or if the project is eligible for Toll Credits.
+The match for rail rolling stock and bus purchases can only be programmed in the STIP if PTA capacity is available. - 25.

-- 24A.
-Transportation Enhancement (TE) Reserve.
-TE reserves will no longer be programmed in the STIP.
-Existing TE reserves should be deleted. - 25.
 Regional Improvement Program Project Eligibility.
 Except for project planning, programming, and monitoring, all STIP projects will be capital projects (including project development costs) needed to improve transportation in the region.
 These projects generally may include, but are not limited to, improving State highways, local roads, public transit (including buses), intercity rail, pedestrian and bicycle facilities, grade separations, transportation system management, transportation demand management, soundwalls, intermodal facilities, and safety.
 Non-capital costs for transportation system management or transportation demand management may be included where the regional agency finds the project to be a cost-effective substitute for capital expenditures.
 Other non-capital projects (e.g. road and transit maintenance) are not eligible.